founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 # AngularJS: an annotated bibliography

+### Allen: "Building Better Models For AngularJS" (2014)
+[[64][64]] \#model

+K. Scott Allen with a post that might have been better titled "Building Rich Models for AngularJS".
+Allen's proposal is to take the deserialized JSON data and effectively pass it to a constructor function to give it instance-specific behaviors.
+This is a more OO-approach to the model data and seems (to me at least) to be more aligned with what one might do under Ember.js or Backbone.js.
+I wouldn't necessarily agree that it's a "better" approach, but for some projects and some developers, such a technique may be very useful.

+As a critical aside: (1) I'm surprised he does not implement `valueOf` of his `Movie` constructor -- this seems like the sort of thing that would be useful w/r/t/ posting JSON data _back_ to the server when using an approach like this;
+(2) his discussion about using `instanceof` is a good one, but his implementation may not work as expected because of the way he's assigning the prototype.

 ### Angular JS Google Group: "service to manage the configuration of the app"
 [[46][46]] \#service \#remote-configuration